ttscoff/fish_files/README.md

 - `gsearch`: Grep git commit history
 - `gt`: jump to top level of git repo
 - `gtheirs`: Resolve git conflicts with theirs
+- `halp`: Get help for any builtin, alias, or function
 - `hook`: n/a
 - `hooks`: Return a list of files hooked to target (Hook.app)
 - `howlong`: alias howlong=echo $CMD_DURATION